Code-Screen/Code-Screen.github.io/docs/creating-custom-vue-js-assessments.md

 You can then update this repository with details of your Vue assessment and start sending the assessment to candidates.

 ### Automated test-suite setup
-If you would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as end-to-end tests.
+If you would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these either unit tests or end-to-end tests.

-All end-to-end tests must use the [Cypress](https://www.cypress.io/) E2E test framework.
+All unit tests must use [Vitest](https://vitest.dev/) test framework and all end-to-end tests must use the [Cypress](https://www.cypress.io/) E2E test framework.

+All unit test filenames must end with `.test.js` or `.test.ts`, and end-to-end test files with filenames that end with `.hidden.test.js` or `.hidden.test.ts` will not be visible to the candidate.

 All end-to-end test filenames must end with `.spec.js` or `.spec.ts`, and end-to-end test files with filenames that end with `.hidden.spec.js` or `.hidden.spec.ts` will not be visible to the candidate.